-You can grow the passion flower vine (Passiflora spp.) in the ground during normal spring and summer months or you can plant it in a container so you can take the Passiflora indoors during winter.
-Regardless of what you do, you might ask yourself, “Is it normal to drop leaves during winter months?”
+You can grow the passion flower vine (Passiflora spp.) in the ground during normal spring and summer months, or you can plant it in a container so you can take the Passiflora indoors during winter.
+Regardless of what you do, you might ask yourself, “Is it normal to drop leaves during winter months with this plant?”
 In fact, it is normal and is a sign that the plant is going into dormancy for the winter.

 Passion Flower Vine Winter Care

 Wintering a passion flower plant isn’t that difficult.
 In fact, passion flower winter care doesn’t require a lot of effort if you bring them indoors.

 Over wintering passion flower plants can be done in total dormancy by putting the plants in a dark, cool place.
 You can also keep some in a cool place to go dormant but let them have some light, or bringing the Passiflora indoors during winter months can simply mean a change of location, allowing them to continue to bloom as if nothing changed.

 Passion flower winter care can include regular watering and keeping them active throughout the season, or passion flower vine wintering can include a period of dormancy.

 If you allow the plant to go dormant, you will want to keep it in a dark, dry, cool place.
 It will lose its leaves over the winter months this way.
 Once in dormancy, water the passion vine about once a month.